Estancia Times Documentary

 Fishing and Coastal Economy

-Batad's 5 coastal barangays -- Alinsolong, Banban, Binon-an, Embarcadero, and Salong -- sustain a vibrant fishing sector along the Visayan Sea.
-Small-scale municipal fishers target prawns, crabs, and various fish species using traditional gears like bamboo crab pots and gillnets.
-Dried fish and other marine products are processed and sold within and beyond the municipality.
-According to a ResearchGate study, the municipality hosts large seagrass and seaweed beds critical for marine biodiversity, prompting community-based "Ridge-to-Reef" conservation programs.
+Batad's 5 coastal barangays sustain a vibrant, traditional fishing sector along the productive marine ecosystems of the Visayan Sea.
+Small-scale municipal fishers primarily target prawns, blue crabs, and varied pelagic fish species using traditional gears like bamboo crab pots (bintol) and localized gillnets.

 Education